 How can I protect my job search against Brexit?

-In this period of Brexit uncertainty, and with fewer job posts available, now more than ever you need to make your job applications as effective as possible.
+In this period of post-Brexit uncertainty, and with fewer job posts available, now more than ever you need to make your job applications as effective as possible.

 - If you’re currently in a job, consider waiting longer to hand in your notice so that you’re not caught out if there is a further job shortage after Brexit.